 The sad reality is that bullion banks can wield significant control over the paper price in the short term.

-One might wonder what keeps this problematic futures market intact?
+One might wonder what keeps this problematic futures market intact.
 Legitimate hedgers do use it as a vehicle for price certainty.
 Silver producers can sell silver at today’s price and ensure profits on the metal they intend to produce in the months ahead

 These hapless speculators make two wrong assumptions.
-They think supply and demand for physical metal matters in the futures market.
+They think supply and demand for physical metal matter in the futures market.
 And they may not realize the banks aren’t selling actual metal.
 They just peddle paper contracts with metal written on them -- and the supply is unlimited.